 Clinical education provides students with the opportunity to perform their responsibilities under appropriate physical therapist or physical therapist assistant supervision and with positive role modeling.
 The experience provides exposure to a variety of patients and learning activities.
-The clinical education is an organized sequence of learning activities integrated within the curriculum.
-It includes full time assignments, and follows the completion of relevant didactic instruction.
-(400 hrs over 8 wks, usually 8 hrs day x 10 wks)
+Clinical education is provided in a variety of practice and health care settings and ensures participation in direct patient care.